-Prerequisites: BIOL 111-112 or instructor permission A survey of the major plant groups, their physiology, structure, life cycles, evolution and ecology, and economic roles of plants.
+Prerequisites: BIOL 111-112 or instructor permission

+A survey of the major plant groups, their physiology, structure, life cycles, evolution and ecology, and economic roles of plants.
 Combined lecture-laboratory.

-BIOL 210 Principles of Plant Biology Prerequisites: BIOL 201, 203 2c-3l-3cr

-Explores the diversity, form, and function of vascular and nonvascular plants.
-Focuses on the evolutionary innovations that distinguish different taxonomic groups of plants.
+BIOL 210 Principles of Plant Biology Prerequisites: BIOL 201, 203 the evolutionary innovations that distinguish different taxonomic groups of plants.
 Topics include plant anatomy and physiology, growth and development, plant classification, plant ecology and genetically modified foods.
 Discusses ways that plants are important to humans, ranging from food and lumber to sequestering carbon dioxide.
 Provides an indepth exploration of crop plants, including the science of biotechnology.